Explicit birational geometry of determinantal quartic 3-folds: Mori program of with smooth ACM

 \begin{proof} First we prove that $f$ is generically injective.
 Fix a smooth member $F\in|-K_X|$ and a general point $p\in F$.
 If $f(p)=f(q)$ for some other point $q\in X$, then by definition $q\in F$.
 We will show that this implies $p=q$.

 Consider a general member $F'\in|-K_X|$.
-The images in $\PP^3$ of $F$ and $F'$ are two smooth quartic surfaces containing $C$, and the residual curve $C'$ is a smooth ACM curve of degree 6 and genus 3, which is not hyperelliptic, by Theorem \ref{prop::smoothCurves}.
+The images in $\PP^3$ of $F$ and $F'$ are two smooth quartic surfaces containing $C$, and the residual curve $C'$ is a smooth ACM curve of degree 6 and genus 3, which is not hyperelliptic because it does not lie on a quadric surface, see \cite[Thm.
+4.1]{vite}.

 This means that the restriction to $F\subset X$ of the effective divisor $F'$ is the divisor of the strict transform of $C'$, which we will also call $C'\subset F$.
 By \cite[Prop.
 VIII.13 (iv)]{Beau}, the complete linear system of $C'$ defines a birational morphism $F\to|C|$.